cs-ed/edtech-plan-SherrySwenson/README.md

 ![alt text](IMG_1703.jpg)
 # Educational Technology Plan

 The purpose of my educational technology plan is to design a diagram for a future introductory computer science course to be taught as an elective for **grade nine**.

-Provide a brief description of the purpose of your educational technology Plan
+Currently, freshmen take an Integrated Technology / Career Education hybrid course.
+The idea is that a new computer science course would be an elective course for those students interested in sampling or beginning a path toward a computer science pathway.

 ## Context